Managing the Risks of Cataract Surgery

 The doctors at Kleiman Evangelista Eye Centers are among the most experienced in the DFW metroplex, having performed thousands of procedures for satisfied patients using the most advanced technology.

-I have been a patient of KE Eye Center for many years and I have never been disappointed with their treatment.
+I have been a patient of Kleiman Evangelista Eye Center for many years and I have never been disappointed with their treatment.
 I had cataract extractions done at this facility and my vision is much improved now.
 I would recommend them to anyone!

 - Alexis M.